nulib/nul-rdc-scripts/Image/iqc/README.md

-# IQC - Image Quality Checker <br/>
+# IQC - Image Quality Checker
 Python tools for running various automated QC functions on NUL RDC image projects. <br/>

-## Dependencies - CHECK BEFORE TRYING TO RUN THE SCRIPT <br/>
-- This script requires ExifTool and Python 3 with the Pandas and Pillow libraries. <br/>
-- Install Python from the Python website if it is not already installed.
-If you aren't sure whether or not Python is installed, try typing `python -h` in the command line.
-If installing Python on Windows make sure to check the box to add Python to your PATH during installation. <br/>
-- If installing an iqc release using pip, it should automatically install Pandas and Pillow. <br/>
+## Installation Instructions
+- Before installing IQC
-- ExifTool can be installed from the ExifTool website: https://exiftool.org/ <br/>
+  - Download and install ExifTool from the ExifTool website: https://exiftool.org/
-- If on Windows, make sure that ExifTool is in your PATH or that you specify the path to the ExifTool executable using `--exiftool` when running the script. <br/>
+  - If on Windows, make sure that ExifTool is in your PATH.
+Otherwise you will need to specify the path to the ExifTool executable using `--exiftool` when running IQC (see Commands section for more information).
-- If you need to manually install the pandas and Pillow libraries follow the instructions on their respective websites. <br/>

-## Installation <br/>
+- IQC Installation instructions
-- Download the latest release from the releases page. <br/>
+  - Download the latest IQC release from the releases page.
-- The release will be a .zip folder. <br/>
+  - The release will be a .zip folder.
-- To install the script open the command line or terminal, cd to the folder containing the zipped folder and run `pip install iqc.zip`. <br/>
+  - To install the script and dependencies open the command line or terminal, cd to the folder containing the zipped folder and run `pip install iqc.zip`.

+## Additional Installation Notes
+- This script uses ExifTool and Python 3 with the Pandas and Pillow libraries.
+- Follow the instructions for installing Python from the Python website if it is not already installed.
+- If installing Python on Windows it is recommended that you check the box to add Python to your PATH during installation.
+- If installing an IQC release using pip, Pandas and Pillow will automatically be installed.
+- If you need to manually install the pandas and Pillow libraries follow the instructions on their respective websites.

-## Updating <br/>
+## Updating
-- To update the script, follow the same process as installing, but run `pip install -U iqc.zip`. <br/>
+- To update the script, follow the same process as installing, but run `pip install -U iqc.zip`.
-- You can check the version of iqc that you have installed by running `pip show iqc`. <br/>
+- You can check the version of IQC that you have installed by running `pip show iqc`.

-## Usage <br/>
+## Usage
-### Commands <br/>
+### Commands
 **-i**, **--input**   This should be the full path to a project folder.
 If one or more inventory csv files are placed in the base folder of your input and you do not use the `--inventory` command to specify a different csv file or directory, those inventories will be used for processing the files. <br/>
 **-o**, **--output**   This should be the full path, including file name, to a json file for writing a json report to.
 If the output already exists it will be overwritten.
 Example - /user/my_documents/project_report.json <br/>
 **--exiftool**  Used to specify a custom path to ExifTool.
 This should generally not be needed. <br/>